omarabdiwali/codenexus-ai/README.md

   - `Context File Size`: Maximum number of files that can be kept for context (LRU size).
   - `Context Interaction Size`: The length of interaction history used for context.
   - `Files Excluded`: Files you want excluded from being accessed by the extension in the working directory using [glob patterns](https://code.visualstudio.com/docs/editor/glob-patterns).
-  - `Files Included`: Files you want the extension to access using [glob patterns](https://code.visualstudio.com/docs/editor/glob-patterns) in the working directory (empty access everything).
+  - `Files Included`: Files you want the extension to access using [glob patterns](https://code.visualstudio.com/docs/editor/glob-patterns) in the working directory (empty accesses everything).
   - `Model Names`: Names of the large language models using [OpenRouter](https://openrouter.ai/models).
   - `Models`: Unique IDs of the large language models from [OpenRouter](https://openrouter.ai/models) (list Models and Model Names in the same order).
   - `System Prompt`: Custom system prompt, which will be added in addition to the 'Agent' prompt when in Agent Mode.